 That’s where a lot of people go wrong too.

 Going to the gym 7 days a week?
-That will last about 1 week, if that.
+That will last about 1 week, if that (even for me – and I live to workout!)

 It’s simply too much to commit to, on top of everything else in your life.